 - You must receive an email invite for a HackerRank Test.

-- Open the invite and click Start Challenge or click the Test link provided in the email.
+- Open the invite and click Start Test or click the Test link provided in the email.

 - We recommend using Firefox, Safari, or Google Chrome browsers for a pleasant experience.

 See: Logging on to HackerRank Tests for detailed information.